tanshen/fast-rcnn/README.md

     name = '{}_{}'.format('kaggle', split)
     __sets[name] = (lambda split=split: datasets.kaggle(split, kaggle_devkit_path))
 ```
 If you have more than one class you have to deal with, `numbers_of_classes` for-loop you have to create.
-You can refer to my `factory.py` [here](https://github.com/coldmanck/fast-rcnn/blob/master/lib/datasets/factory.py) (one class) and original `factory_inria.py` created by zeyuanxy [here](https://github.com/coldmanck/fast-rcnn/blob/master/lib/datasets/factory_inria.py) (two classes).
+You can refer to my [factory.py](https://github.com/coldmanck/fast-rcnn/blob/master/lib/datasets/factory.py) (one class) and original `factory_inria.py`(https://github.com/coldmanck/fast-rcnn/blob/master/lib/datasets/factory_inria.py) (two classes) created by zeyuanxy.

 ## Run Selective Search
 If you have MATLAB, you may find original approach easy for you to implement.
 Modify the matlab file `selective_search.m` in the directory `$FRCNN_ROOT/selective_search`, If you do not have that directory, you could find it [here](https://github.com/EdisonResearch/fast-rcnn/tree/master/selective_search)).